 Slice into a piece of lavangi duck — mahogany-crisp skin, juicy dark meat, the walnut-pomegranate stuffing visible as a layered dark-amber paste underneath.
-First bite: the duck skin is shatteringly crisp with a slight sweet-pomegranate glaze, the meat is succulent and rich, the lavangi paste explodes with concentrated walnut-fruit flavor — sweet-tart from pomegranate molasses, nutty from walnuts, caramelly from the onions, fruity from the raisins, slightly sour from the prunes.
-The combination is unlike anything else in world cuisine.
-With saffron rice and a glass of Azerbaijani Sharab wine, this is the country's most-distinctive dish.
+First bite: the skin is shatteringly crisp under a slight sweet-pomegranate glaze, the meat succulent and rich, the stuffing bursting with concentrated walnut-fruit flavor — sweet-tart from pomegranate molasses, nutty from walnuts, caramelly from the onions, fruity from the raisins, slightly sour from the prunes.
+With saffron rice and a glass of Azerbaijani Sharab wine, this is the country's most distinctive dish.

 Walnuts contain 65% fat plus protein — when ground into a paste and stuffed, they create a self-saucing filling that bastes the bird from inside.
 Pomegranate molasses' acidity (pH ~3) tenderizes the meat and the walnut paste during the long roast.
 Slow-roast at lower temperature (after the initial high-heat sear) prevents the walnut paste from burning while allowing the duck to render its fat slowly.
 The dried fruits add concentrated sweetness; the onions provide umami; the spices balance everything.
 The result is a flavor combination unique to Azerbaijani-Lankaran cuisine.